 3 – Participate in prophylaxis training

 Research shows that it is useful.
-Many people who have previously been sceptical are increasingly positive afterwards, especially the partners!
+Many people who have previously been skeptical are increasingly positive afterward, especially their partners!

 More from Preggers